 I use to apply a wash out conditioner to my hair after shampooing it, put on a plastic cap, and go through my usual bathing routine while it percolated.
 To be honest, I really do not think that step made a huge difference in my hair.
 Now I deep condition directly after shampooing my hair.
 Also, I forgot to mention that I wash my hair in the same quadrants I detangle it in.
 I leave my hair in clamps in the shower, only releasing the section that I am tending to at that time.

 The procedure is the same with the deep conditioner.
-After shampooing and combing through each quadrant (directly under running water), I go back through each quadrant and apply deep condition to soaking wet hair.
+After shampooing and combing through each quadrant (directly under running water), I go back through each quadrant and apply deep conditioner to soaking wet hair.
 If the quadrant has dried a bit in the process of tending to the other sections, I will rewet it under the running water before I apply the conditioner.
 This way requires WAY less product than doing it on damp as opposed to soaking wet hair.
-I put my plastic cap on and leave it for the duration on my shower, and for about 30-45 minutes after.
+I put my plastic cap on and leave it on for the duration of my shower, and for about 30-45 minutes after.